hipe/tmx/lib/skylab/headless/doc/issues.md

 [#081]       #doc-point the `norm*` family of functions..
 [#080]       #doc-point `facet`s are like IoC/dependency injection #plugins ..
 [#079]       #parent-node: [#097] constants whose name ends in one or more
-             underscores are API private - knowledge of their shape or existence must not be necessary outside of thir parent node.
+             underscores ("trailing underscores") are API private - there must be no knowledge of their existence outside of their parent node.
 [#078]       #doc-point shells, stories and kernels [#077]       #doc-point the plugin narrative ..
 [#076]       #parent:070 #future-feature enable/disable a particular plugin